 Ken Starr, the prosecutor on the Clinton Whitewater investigation, has died at 76

-Kenneth Starr, the one-time federal prosecutor who led the Whitewater investigation into Bill and Hillary Clinton during the 1990s, died Tuesday, his family said.
+Kenneth Starr, the one-time federal prosecutor who led the Whitewater investigation into Bill and Hillary Clinton during the 1990s, died Tuesday at a Houston hospital due to complications from surgery, his family said.
 He was 76.

 Born in small-town Texas in 1946, Starr entered the world of Beltway law soon after finishing law school at Duke University.
-He clerked for Supreme Court Chief Justice Warren Burger in the 1970s, then in 1983, he was appointed to a federal judgeship under the Reagan administration.
+He clerked for Supreme Court Chief Justice Warren Burger in the 1970s, and was then appointed to a federal judgeship under the Reagan administration in 1983.
 He later served as solicitor general under President George H.W.
 Bush.

 Starr became a fixture in national headlines in the 1990s, after a three-judge panel appointed him to lead an investigation into real estate investments made by the Clintons during the years that Bill Clinton was building his political career in Arkansas.